mikehollinger/OCP_4.X_VSI/README.md

 This tutorial requires:

-- Mac book or Linux desktop (CentOS or Redhat) to kick off the ansible playbook.
+- Mac book or Linux desktop (CentOS or Redhat) to kick off the Ansible playbook.
 Ensure [ansible is installed](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) by executing the following command.
 ```
    $ ansible --version
 ```